reepy/30-days-of-python/readme.md

 This challenge is easy to read, written in conversational English, engaging, motivating and at the same time, it is very demanding.
 You need to allocate much time to finish this challenge.
 If you are a visual learner, you may get the video lesson on <a href="https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw"> Washera</a> YouTube channel.
 You may start from [Python for Absolute Beginners video](https://youtu.be/OCCWZheOesI).
 Subscribe the channel, comment and ask questions on YouTube vidoes and be proactive, the author will eventually notice you.

 The author likes to hear your opinion about the challenge, share the author by expressing your thoughts about the 30DaysOfPython challenge.
-You can leave your testimonial on this [link](https://testimonial-vdzd.onrender.com/)
+You can [leave your testimonial](https://testimonial-vdzd.onrender.com/).

 ## Why Python ?